areu01or00/android-vision-agent/examples/README.md

-# Android AI Agent Examples
+# Android Vision Agent Examples

-This directory contains example scripts and use cases for the Android AI Agent.
+This directory contains example scripts and use cases for the Android Vision Agent.

 ## Example Tasks

-Here are some example tasks you can try with the Android AI Agent:
+Here are some example tasks you can try with the Android Vision Agent:

 ### Basic Navigation